 Create a Biological Soil Reef

 RA$ headed up by Gary Farr have done planting trials in South Africa using their blended biochar product with incredible success.
-VUTHISA recorded a talk to local farmers and combined it with his presentation supplied to me by him.
+BKI recorded a talk to local farmers and combined it with his presentation supplied to me by him.
 Activate Closed Captions (CC) to also read his speech on-screen as the audio isn’t great.

 Contact Gary Farr to develop a biochar blended product for you or buy one of their existing products: